 - Depending on the requirements expressed by the client, a project may be constrained in the technological components it has to use.
-Examples: - A project needs to improve a legacy system - It deals with well-known and mature technology but the technology might be out of date - A project develops a first-of-a-kind prototype - based on a new technology enabler - Examples: RFID, GPS - Usually has to deal with preliminary versions of components and immature technology - GPS in a mobile phone
+Examples: - A project needs to improve a legacy system - It deals with well-known and mature technology but the technology might be out of date - A project develops a first-of-a-kind prototype - based on a new technology enabler - Usually has to deal with preliminary versions of components and immature technology.